Texagon-Dev/Syllabus/1 - What is a Website.md

 Supabase uses PostgreSQL, an open source relational database for storing data.
 PostgreSQL offers:

-==> Relational data models with tables, indexes, keys Scalability, reliability, and robust feature set
-==> Easy to integrate with Supabase APIs
+==> Relational data models with tables, indexes, keys Scalability, reliability, and robust feature set \n ==> Easy to integrate with Supabase APIs

 The backend interacts with the Supabase PostgreSQL database for CRUD operations using SQL queries, the Supabase client library or other ORM tools.